Corbett · Cairngorms

 Ben Gulabin — common questions

-- How hard is Ben Gulabin?
+- What difficulty is Ben Gulabin?

-- When is the best time to climb Ben Gulabin?
+- When should I climb Ben Gulabin?

 - The standard good-weather months for Ben Gulabin are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.